jihyunkim951/r-portfolio/README.md

 ## Goal

 To integrate wet lab molecular biology experience with computational genomics skills,
-and contribute to research in microbial genetics or genomics at the graduate level.
+and contribute to research on the genetic basis of complex inflammatory diseases
+at the graduate level.

 ---

-*Last updated: 2026*
+*Last updated: April 2026*